A note about zip compression in PHP7.1

 table of contents

-I was developing a piece of content in a PHP 7.1 environment, and I had someone write some code to compress a zip file in PHP.
+I was developing content in a PHP 7.1 environment, and I had someone write code to perform zip compression using PHP.

-I wanted to merge it, check it, and then release it, but it took a bit of time, so I'd like to share the solution.
+I wanted to release it after merging and testing, but I ran into some trouble, so I'd like to share the solution.

 It started with an error that there was no ZipArchive